 These days, gelam honey has become very popular and raise the science attention due to its high total phenolic content and high concentration of flavonoids.

-Phenolic compounds that have been found in Gelam honey: ascorbic acid, catecilin, benzoic acid, naringenin, luteolin, kaempferol and apigenin.
+Phenolic compounds that have been found in Gelam honey: ascorbic acid, catecilin, benzoic acid, naringenin, luteolin, kaempferol, apigenin, gallic acid, caffeic acid, ferulic acid, p-coumaric, quercetin and chlorogenic acid.

 The researchers reported that the extracted phenolic and flavanoid content from Gelam honey showed in-vitro anti-inflammatory effect and they stated that gelam honey has a potential therapeutic value in an inflammatory conditions.